realagozie/octra-testnet/README.md

   "rpc": "https://octra.network"
 }
 ```
-use ctrl X then Y, then enter to save
+use ctrl X then Y, then ENTER to save

 start the CLI